itzsepanta/MigMig-VPN/README.md

 ---

-Thank you, WhiteDNS, for your contribution🙏

----

 <div align="center">

 **Made with ❤️ and ☕ by the RyxoStudio**
-*In gratitude to WhiteDNS for their Proxy System*
+*Thanks WhiteDNS for Proxy System*

 </div>